Major-League-Summer-Baseball/mlsb-platform/README.md

 There is one Github action that runs against pushes to main and development.
 Additionlly ran when a pull-request is open targeting main and development.
 It does the following:

 * Checks lint issues with flake8
-* Runs unittests and creates a coverage report (artifact)
+* Runs pytests and creates a coverage report (artifact)
 * Runs Cypress UI Tests and video report (artifact)

 Additionally there are two Github actions for main and development that deploys them on a commit.
 They are currently being deployed to fly.IO